-Alberta offers the ideal environment right now to launch or scale a tech company.
+Alberta offers the ideal environment to launch or scale a tech company.
 A young, diverse and educated workforce, great quality of life and a cohesive ecosystem provide businesses with a solid foundation for success.

-The province’s AI ecosystem is supported by the Alberta Machine Intelligence Institute (Amii), which brings together academics and entrepreneurs to advance the adoption of AI.
+The province’s AI ecosystem is supported by the Alberta Machine Intelligence Institute (Amii) which brings together academics and entrepreneurs to advance the adoption of AI.
 Amii has been critical to attracting the talent, innovation and capital needed to grow Edmonton into a global AI hub.

 Alberta’s tech sector is supported by a diverse, highly educated workforce and top universities

 50% of Alberta startups have at least one founder who identifies as a visible minority and 4% who identify as Indigenous.

 The University of Alberta’s computer science program has experienced a 86% increase in enrolment since 2015.